MSt1ch/nodeJS/README.md

     `yarn && yarn convertTask`

-    and check files in the 'files' folder.
+    and check files in the 'txt' folder.